jis478/Tensorflow/TF2.0/readme.md

 ## Tensorflow 2.1
   - SinGAN (completed) : Converted from the original Pytorch code (all the Pytorch funtions coverted to the corresponding TF ones)
+  - Cutmix (completed) : Converted from the original Pytorch code (all the Pytorch funtions coverted to the corresponding TF ones)
+                         Since Tensorflow 2.x doesn't support slicing, instead masking has been used for the Cutmix augmentation.